Private party auto loan: What it is and how to find one

 Alternatives to private party auto loans

-If your credit isn’t good enough or the vehicle you selected doesn’t meet the lender’s criteria, there are alternatives you can pursue to buy through a private seller.
+If you did not receive approval or can’t find a private party auto loan that fits the car you want to buy, there are alternatives you can pursue to buy through a private seller.

 This may be a good option if:

 - The vehicle you want to buy is too old or has too many miles on it.

 - The vehicle is being purchased with a salvage title.